How Good Is a Cat’s Memory?

 Visual Memory

-Visual memory refers to cats’ ability to remember and recognize visual information such as faces, shapes, and patterns.
+Visual memory refers to cats’ ability to remember and recognise visual information such as faces, shapes, and patterns.
 They use this type of memory to identify their owners and other familiar individuals, as well as to navigate through their environment.

 Episodic Memories